dragotin/ampere/README.md

 `sysmon.py` has a small REST interface that can be polled by the ampere script to collect system data and put them in a InfluxDB bucket.
 For that, a bucket called `sysmon` has to be created in the InfluxDB.

+To run sysmon.py, two packages have to be installed:
+`sudo apt install python3-flask python3-psutil`

 # Setup k6 based Test

 ## cdperf